barishettynaveen/Financial-transaction-summary-tool-Sec-7-Group-5/README.md

 I implemented the calculate_income_expense() function, which computes total income from credits and total expenses from debits.
 This helps users understand their financial balance.
 I validated the results using sample transactions and ensured that the feature integrates correctly into main.py.

+### US-03 - Customer Summary

+In this user story, we focused on understanding how much each customer spends.
+We created a function that adds up all the transactions for every customer and then sorts them from the highest spender to the lowest.
+This helps us quickly see which customers contribute the most to the business.
+The results from this feature are also used later in reports and charts.

 ## Links